microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/README.md

 1. Call the image classifier from the ESP-EYE
 1. Control the ESP-EYE via a Raspberry Pi and IoT Hub
 1. Run the image classifier on the Raspberry Pi using IoT Edge
+1. Upload pass/fail data to IoT Hub
+1. Store and visualize pass/fail data using Stream Analytics and Cosmos DB

 These parts will cover in detail what needs to be done at each step were appropriate, or link to official documentation to cover steps - that way the parts will stay more up to date.